akfite/ReferenceFrame3d/README.md

-# ReferenceFrame3d - MATLAB Class for 3D Transformations
+# ReferenceFrame3d

 [![View on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/XXXXXX-referenceframe3d) <!-- TODO: Replace XXXXXX with File Exchange ID if submitted -->
 <!-- Add other badges as needed, e.g., License, Version -->

-A comprehensive and easy-to-use MATLAB class for representing and manipulating 3D reference frames (pose) using 4x4 homogeneous transformation matrices.
-Designed for robotics, computer graphics, vision, and related fields.
+A MATLAB class to manage complex relationships between reference frames, particularly when plotting 3D scenes.
+Intended for tracking, robotics, computer vision, and related fields.

 ## Overview

 The `ReferenceFrame3d` class encapsulates a 3D rigid body transformation, comprising both rotation and translation.
 A **vector** of `ReferenceFrame3d` objects represents a **transformation sequence** from the base frame of the first element to the local frame of the last element.

-This class can also manage reference frames when plotting data.
-It uses hierarchies of highly-efficient `hgtransform` objects internally to enable the user to plot data in local coordinates and have it automatically appear in the correct world position in the axes.
+This class is particularly useful for managing reference frames when plotting data.
+It uses a hierarchy of efficient `hgtransform` objects to enable the user to plot data in local coordinates and have it automatically appear in the correct world position in the axes.

-Key features include intuitive methods for:

-*   Creating and manipulating transforms (rotation, translation, inversion, composition, etc)
-*   Transforming points/vectors between local and base coordinate systems, including through sequences of reference frames.
-*   Enables plotting of complex 3D scenes by internally managing hierarchies of `hgtransform` objects.

 ## Examples